Johnny Dio: Death

 Dioguardi was increasingly in ill health in the 1970s.
 He had applied for parole during his stock fraud trial, arguing that his poor physical condition made prison cruel and unusual punishment, but his parole request was denied.
 Dioguardi appealed the decision of the parole board, but a federal appellate court upheld the parole board's decision in August 1978.
 Dioguardi's health became precarious.
 A few weeks before his death, he was moved from the federal prison to a local hospital.

 Dioguardi died in the hospital on January 12, 1979.
-He was survived by his wife, Anne; his son, Dominick; and his daughter, Rosemary Dioguardi Lester.
+He was survived by his wife, Anne; his son and daughter.